neos-modding-group/neos-modding-group.github.io/mods.md

 Adds user join and leave notifications to the notifications panel

-The latest version is [1.3.0](https://github.com/badhaloninja/UserJoinLeaveNotifications/releases/tag/v1.3.0):
+The latest version is [1.4.0](https://github.com/badhaloninja/UserJoinLeaveNotifications/releases/tag/v1.4.0):
-Added config items for notification sounds
+Add a config to enable friend links on the notifications - EIA485

 ## Developers